 Booking and Cost

-Again for 2020, the core team of cyclists will be organising the ride to Harrogate.
+Again for 2021, the core team of cyclists will be organising the ride to Liverpool.
 The AAGBI will host the departure, but will not otherwise be involved with the administration.
 So, if you want to come on some or all of the ride, or just express an interest, please contact me via the contact form, or via email at d1337(dot)mills(at)gmail(dot)com

-I estimate the cost to be £20 per day, i.e. £60 for the whole trip.
-This will cover the van hire, petrol, flapjack and malteser cake, as well as a small supply of bike maintenance gear.
+I estimate the cost to be £10 to £20 per day, depending on the support, covering petrol and snacks, as well as a small supply of bike maintenance gear.
 There will not be a dedicated bike mechanic.
 Any profit will be donated to SAFEAfrica.